 Physical reality is also a part of our spiritual experience.
 Therefore, giving up material life is not the solution.
 Firstly, you have to accept who you are and then aim for spiritual progress.

-When you realize your higher purpose and work towards it, the universe and the entire existence will help you.
+When you realize your higher purpose and work towards it, the universe will help you.
 I have discovered my higher purpose, and I work towards it every single day.

 I take solace in the fact that many people benefit from this message (non-duality).